Dl0qWmJ4/C-CPPLibraryMigration/README.md

 devoted to understanding the phenomenon and recommending alternative packages, especially for languages providing a **central package hosting platform**, such as Python (PyPI), JavaScript (npm), and Java (Maven).
 Despite the widespread use and critical role of C/C++, especially in operating system (OS) and graphics development, library migration is rarely investigated in the
 C/C++ ecosystem where dependency management practices are **fragmented and complicated**.
-The lack of attention to C/C++ hinders the formulation of best practices, methods and tools for effective migration decisions and dependency management in C/C++ projects.
+The lack of attention to C/C++ hinders the formulation of best practices, methods, and tools for effective migration decisions and dependency management in C/C++ projects.
 This study aims to bridge the gap.

 In particular, we ask the following research questions: